audetv/smtp-testing/README.md

 - -d directive runs the docker container in the background.
 - -p 1025:1025 and -p 8025:8025 directives expose MailHog’s default SMTP ports to your local ones.
 - mailhog/mailhog grabs the latest MailHog build from Docker Hub.
-Alternately, if you want to mount MailHog’s Maildir to your local filesystem (instead of inside a Docker container), you can run the following command: